Atomic Blonde: Filming

 Principal photography on the film began on November 22, 2015, in Budapest, and later moved to Berlin.
 The stairwell scene was almost 10 minutes of long take.
+In the fight scene on that stairwell, Charlize Theron accidentally broke two of her teeth.

 Music

 From the start, Leitch felt that using the right songs for the project was crucial.
 Part of this was attempting to answer the question "How do you reinvent this stuffy Cold War spy movie?"
 The soundtrack uses a combination of 1980s songs as well as covers of them.
 The latter were used to add "a contemporized feeling of the '80s".
 The movie's producers were initially worried that they would not be able to get the rights to all the songs that Leitch wanted to use, but Leitch himself estimated that around 75% of his picks made it into the final product.
 Though the Berlin Wall fell in 1989, the concentration of iconic songs was from the first half of the 1980s, with the exception of George Michael's 1988 chart-topping "Father Figure", which itself was Leitch's second choice after the 1986 release "Take My Breath Away" by Berlin.

-Other songs in the film, but not included in the soundtrack: